 In general, you cannot contribute to an HSA and an FSA in the same year.
 But, you can have an HSA and a dependent care FSA at the same time.
 Best of both worlds!

-That concludes our blog on HSA vs FSA.
-If you have questions or want to make sure you’re contributing the right amount and to the right account for your situation, schedule a free Discovery Call with one of our financial planners today!
+Start your HSA or FSA today to help pay for your medical costs.
+If you have questions or want to make sure you’re contributing the right amount and to the right account for your situation, schedule a free discovery call with one of our financial planners today!